Glossary of Personality Traits

 Shy

-Discomfort or inhibition in social situations, especially around unfamiliar people.
-Shyness may reflect temperament, anxiety, or fear of evaluation.
+Inhibited or uncomfortable in social situations, particularly with unfamiliar people.
+Shyness may reflect temperamental disposition, social anxiety, or a heightened sensitivity to evaluation by others.

 Sincere